Ait Ben Haddou Morocco Travel Guide

 Very few tourists, lower prices for accommodation.
 Authentic, unhurried pace.

-Morocco maintains a liberal visa policy for many nationalities, allowing visa-free entry for short stays.
+Morocco preserves a liberal visa policy for many nationalities, allowing visa-free entry for short stays.
 Citizens of the United States, Canada, European Union countries, great Britain, Australia, New Zealand, Japan, South Korea, UAE, and many others typically enjoy visa-free entry for stays of up to 90 days for tourism.
-Verify your specific nationality's status with the Moroccan embassy or consulate in your home country before travel.
+Verify your specific nationality's status with the Moroccan embassy or consulate in your home country country before travel.
 Travelers who a visa obtain it at a Moroccan embassy or consulate in their country of residence before their trip.
 Requirements vary by nationality and visit purpose.
 Common items include a completed application form, passport, photos, flight itinerary, accommodation proof, and proof of sufficient funds.
 Start this process in advance.

 For consumer visa application, see IVisa or VisaHQ for direct visa and passport services.